Amanda Young: Jigsaw

+Saw X

+Amanda returns in Saw X, a film set before her death in the third installment.
+In this film, Amanda serves as an active apprentice to Jigsaw, providing support under his guidance as he executes his plans against those who deceived him with a fraudulent cancer treatment.

 In other media

 Saw: Rebirth

-The character of Amanda Young is also featured in the comic book Saw: Rebirth, which is set prior to the events of the first movie.
-It is revealed that while receiving treatment in hospital for his illness, John Kramer first noticed Amanda.
-She is portrayed as a fellow patient at the hospital who was being treated for an overdose that she had suffered, due to her drug addiction.
-John expressed frustration that Amanda did not learn anything from her overdose.
-This motivated John to design her test which was featured in the first film.
+Amanda Young is featured in comic book Saw: Rebirth, which takes place before the events of the first movie.
+It is revealed that John Kramer noticed Amanda while in the hospital being treated for his illness.
+She is portrayed as a fellow patient in the hospital being treated for an overdose she had suffered due to her drug addiction.
+John expressed his frustration that Amanda had learned nothing from her overdose.
+This motivated John to create her test, which was featured in the first movie.

-Scott Tibbs' Documentary

-Amanda has a brief appearance in the short film Scott Tibbs' Documentary which is available on the Special Edition DVD of Saw II.
-In the short film, she is being harassed by a news reporter who wants information on her experience when she was captured by Jigsaw.
-In response, Amanda punches the reporter in the face and storms off.

 Saw: The Video Game

 Amanda appeared in the video game Saw as the first victim that protagonist David Tapp had to save.
-Upon being placed in the asylum, she was held in a poison/antidote injection trap to reflect her intravenous drug use habits.
-Tapp rushes to save her and she proceeds to follow him around the asylum.
-However, she is soon "abducted" by Pighead, a minion wearing Jigsaw's robes, to cover up Amanda's identity as Jigsaw's apprentice.
+When she was brought to the asylum, she was held in a poison/antidote injection trap to reflect her intravenous drug use habits.
+Tapp rushes to rescue her, and she follows him around the asylum.
+However, she is soon "kidnapped" by Pighead, a henchman wearing Jigsaw's robes to hide Amanda's identity as Jigsaw's apprentice.

 Dead by Daylight

-Amanda is a playable character in the 2016 video game, Dead by Daylight, as part of the DLC pack titled "The Saw Chapter".
-She wears a Pighead mask and appears as the killer called "The Pig".
+Amanda became a downloadable playable killer “The Pig” for Dead by Daylight in 2018, utilizing a hidden blade and the reverse bear trap as weapons.
+After Amanda's death in Saw III, she is transported to the universe of Dead by Daylight by some unknown force; Amanda believes that these circumstances were brought on as another test from Jigsaw.